TGTLabs/tgtrad-survey-shared/README.md

  - git remote add shared <repo url>

 grabbing latest changes
- - git subtree pull --prefix=models --squash models master
+ - git subtree pull --prefix=shared --squash shared master

 making changes
  - If you DO NOT have a branch for the subtree
-   - git subtree split --prefix=models --branch models
+   - git subtree split --prefix=shared --branch shared

  - If you do have the branch:
-    - git subtree split --prefix=models --onto models --branch models
+    - git subtree split --prefix=shared --onto shared --branch shared

- git push models models:master
+ git push shared shared:master

 Resources